jsyk/x65/README.md

 ![Video/Audio Board photo](Photos/20230508_200722-vabo-top.jpg)

-Running X16 ROM and BASIC program:
+Running Commander X16 ROM and BASIC program (compatibility testing only, not allowed in production use due to a proprietary license):

 ![X16 Booted](Photos/20230514_200930_ready_print.jpg)